esheldon/wq/README.md

 The wq Script
 -------------

-All operations are performed using the wq script (short for "work queue"), such as running the server, starting jobs, listing the queue, etc.
-You specify a command and a set of arguments options for that command. e.g. to submit jobs
+All operations are performed using the wq script (short for "work queue"), such as running the server, starting jobs, listing the queue, etc.  You specify a command and a set of arguments and options for that command. e.g.  to submit jobs

     wq sub [options] [args]